Skokoo/ImCurvin/SECURITY.md

 ## Supported Versions

-We take the security and integrity of the ImCurvinZ codebase seriously.
+We take the security and integrity of the ImCurvin' codebase seriously.
 Only the latest stable release is actively supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |